Why do you need a spy camera detector?

 - very bright blue LED (well, it’s subjective)

-Frequency: Despite the detection range is said to be wide, false alarms are very common.
+Frequency: 2.
+Though the detection range is said to be wide, false alarms are very common.

-Usability: The case is plastic, so be careful with it (it’s not recommended to drop CC308+).
-The battery is rechargeable, and there is an AC charger in a package.
-User manual isn’t very beneficial and there are no video guides.
+Usability: 3.
+The case is plastic, so be careful with it (it’s not recommended to drop the CC308+).
+The battery is rechargeable, and there is an AC charger in the package.
+The user manual isn’t very beneficial and there are no video guides.

 However, you can watch this video to see how it works.
 Let’s now look at the pros and cons.